Charles Flint KC

-Charles Flint QC is a commercial barrister, arbitrator and mediator specialising in banking and financial services in the UK.
+Charles Flint KC is a commercial barrister, arbitrator and mediator specialising in banking and financial services in the UK.

 Mr Flint has advised and acted for regulators and firms in regulatory proceedings and investigations and has been involved in many of the major regulatory cases that have arisen in London in the last 25 years.